Apex Site Services

 My Role

-As lead designer at 1558 Brand Agency, I conducted strategic research into government procurement decision-making, developed information architecture for complex service offerings, created wireframes and visual designs in Figma and collaborated with developers to ensure the design communicated both innovation and trustworthiness.
+As lead designer at 1558 Brand Agency, I conducted strategic research into government procurement decision-making, created wireframes and visual designs in Figma, and collaborated with the project manager and developer to ensure the design communicated both innovation and trustworthiness.

 Visual Approach:

 Design must match business reality, not history.
-Apex required bold visual reinvention rather than incremental evolution—the design needed to reflect who they are now, not where they came from.
+Apex's dramatic transformation required bold visual reinvention rather than incremental evolution—the design needed to reflect who they are now, not where they came from.

 Credibility is designed through details.
 In high-stakes procurement contexts, typography, spacing, image quality, and content organization aren't aesthetic preferences—they're trust-building mechanisms that signal competence or raise concerns.